Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Preliminaries.

-\end{theorem} The proof of Theorem \ref{3rd_theorem} is similar to the proof of Theorem \ref{2nd_theorem}.
-The proof is given in the Appendix \ref{sec:4th_theorem}.
-Furthermore, it is possible to achieve an upper bound of the regret function, which is $\log(T)$ times arbitrarily slowly increasing (to infinity) function. \begin{theorem} Let $\alpha: [0,1] \rightarrow [0,1]$ be such that
+\end{theorem} The proof of Theorem \ref{3rd_theorem} requires modification of some results used to prove Theorem \ref{main_theorem}, but the main structure of the proof is the same.
+We detail the proof in Section \ref{sec:3rd_proof}.
+Furthermore, it is possible to achieve an upper bound of the regret function, which is $\log(T)$ multiplied by an arbitrarily slowly increasing (to infinity) function.
+This is Theorem \ref{4th_theorem}., which is stated and proven in Appendix~\ref{sec:4th_theorem}.